labXD/gustXD/packages/gustxd/README.md

 ```

+Add our preset `@labxd/gustxd/tailwind` will provide the tailwind configurations
-Add the preset and directory path to `tailwind.config.js`
+that Add the preset and directory path to `tailwind.config.js`

 ```js
 /** @type {import('tailwindcss').Config} */